piyushagade/Coding-Interview-Preparation/Layer 1/Arrays/Arrays.md

 ```

 ---
-### Find if an array contains duplicates with difference in their indices at max k
+### Find if an array contains duplicates with difference in their indices at most k
 #### Time complexity: O(n)

 ```java